hajimehoshi/ebiten/readme.md

 # Ebiten (海老天)

-* A simple 2D game library in Go.
+* A simple 2D game library in Go
-* Works only on Mac OS X so far.
+* Works only on Mac OS X so far
 * [API Docs](http://godoc.org/github.com/hajimehoshi/ebiten)

+## Features

+* 2D Graphics
+* Input (Mouse, Keyboard)

-## Usage
+## Example

-* Please read Go files in the example directory.
-* Be careful that this library is now being developed actively and API can be changed easily.
+* example/mosaic - Mosaics an image
+* example/perspective - See an image in a perspective view
+* example/rotate - Rotates an image
+* etc.

 ## Install on Mac OS X